A Lightweight Explainable Guardrail for Prompt Safety: Analysis and discussion

-\paragraph{Out-of-domain performance:} The white cells (\raisebox{.5ex}{\fcolorbox{black}{white}{\rule{0pt}{0pt}}}) in Table~\ref{tab:PC-results} indicate out-of-domain (OOD) prompt classification performance.
+\paragraph{In-domain performance:} The gray cells (\raisebox{.5ex}{\fcolorbox{black}{indombg}{\rule{0pt}{0pt}}}) in Table~\ref{tab:PC-results} indicate in-domain prompt classification performance.
+On the AEGIS2.0 test set, \name{} large achieves the highest F1 score of 87.54\%, outperforming other models.
+On the WildGuardMix dataset, the best model is WILDGUARD with an F1 score of 88.9\%.
+However, \name{} base (87.09\%) and \name{} large (87.97\%) achieve comparable results despite being significantly smaller.
+This demonstrates that although WILDGUARD is built on an 8B parameter LLM, our models with 86M and 304M parameters achieve similar performance.
+On the ToxicChat0124 dataset, the best-performing model is ToxicChat-T5-Large, but \name{} large delivers comparable performance despite its smaller size.
+In contrast, \name{} base underperforms on ToxicChat0124 relative to other models.
+We further analyze this issue in the error analysis section (Appendix \ref{app:error-analysis}) and show that performance can be improved with additional tuning.
+Overall, the in-domain results demonstrate that \name{}, while considerably smaller, delivers strong performance that rivals or exceeds much larger models. \paragraph{Out-of-domain performance:} The white cells (\raisebox{.5ex}{\fcolorbox{black}{white}{\rule{0pt}{0pt}}}) in Table~\ref{tab:PC-results} indicate out-of-domain (OOD) prompt classification performance.
 On the AEGIS2.0 test set, \name{} large trained on WildGuardMix achieves the highest F1 score of 82.07\%, outperforming all other models.
 On the WildGuardMix test set, LLAMA3.1 AEGISGUARD achieves the best result.
 However, \name{} large trained on AEGIS2.0 delivers a comparable score despite being an order of magnitude smaller (304M vs. 8B parameters).
-On the Toxic-Chat0124 test set, \name{} large trained on AEGIS2.0 achieves the best performance at 69.98\%, substantially outperforming the 2024 OpenAI Moderation API (61.41\%).
+On the ToxicChat0124 test set, \name{} large trained on AEGIS2.0 achieves the best performance at 69.98\%, substantially outperforming the 2024 OpenAI Moderation API (61.41\%).
 In addition to \name{} base and \name{} large, we present results for a super lightweight version, \name{} xs, with only 22M parameters.
-Two similar lightweight model (Llama Prompt Guard 2) was recently released by Meta, motivating us to develop \name{} xs for comparison.
+Two similar lightweight models (Llama Prompt Guard 2) were recently released by Meta, motivating us to develop \name{} xs for comparison.
 As shown in Table~\ref{tab:PC-results}, despite its small size, \name{} xs performs strongly, whereas variations of Llama Prompt Guard 2 perform poorly.
 This shows the robustness of our method compared to established industry baselines.
 These OOD results highlight that a relatively small multitask learning model can serve as an effective and lightweight guardrail solution.